CSE512-14W/fp-izadinia-fsadeghi/README.md

 - Discussion about the algorithm and ideas used in every step and the possible evaluation methods.
 (Fereshteh Sadeghi, Hamid Izadinia)

-- We applied computer vision methods for extraction of the connected regions in the image.
+- Applying computer vision methods for extraction of the connected regions in the image.
 (Hamid Izadinia)

 - Implementation of finding connected components in graph using bipartite graph matching algorithm.
 (Fereshteh Sadeghi)

-- Then corresponding letter for each image patch is recognized by an OCR method which is using cross correlation between image patch and templates.
+- Recognizing the corresponding letter for each image patch using an OCR method which is based on cross correlation between image patch and templates.
 (Fereshteh Sadeghi)

-- For qualitative evaluation we used downloaded images from Google.
+- Qualitative evaluation using downloaded images from Google.
 (Hamid Izadinia)

-- For quantitative evaluation we used word cloud implementation of d3 for generating word cloud and extract the ground truth values from SVG files.
-Then, we process PNG files using our method and compare the output results with the ground truth.
+- Quantitative evaluation using word cloud implementation of d3 for generating word cloud and extraction of the ground truth values from SVG files.
+Then, processing PNG files using our method and compare the output results with the ground truth.
 (Hamid Izadinia)

 [Poster](https://github.com/CSE512-14W/fp-izadinia-fsadeghi/raw/master/final/poster-izadinia-fsadeghi.pdf),